lasiproject/LASI/README.md

 LASI
 ====

-LASI is a lexical parsing tool that attempts to identify important words and phrases across multiple document based on frequency, location in a sentence, part of speech, and a number of other measures.
+LASI is a lexical parsing tool that attempts to identify important associations and generalizable patterns between the words and phrases over a set of one or more documents.
+Some of the heurisitcs appled include:

+lifted frequencies, syntactic identification, sentence level locality, and gender aware pronoun inference

 LASI is implemented in C# 5.0 and targets the .NET framework 4.5